-The Public Diplomacy Council (PDC) offers an annual fellowship to an outstanding graduate student in either the School of Communication or the School of International Service at American University (AU) in Washington, DC.
-As a PDC-AU collaboration, this fellowship reflects the PDC’s commitment to encouraging the academic study of public diplomacy while engaging the next generation of practitioners.
+The Public Diplomacy Council of America(PDCA) offers an annual fellowship to an outstanding graduate student in either the School of Communication or the School of International Service at American University (AU) in Washington, DC.
+As a PDCA-AU collaboration, this fellowship reflects the PDCA’s commitment to encouraging the academic study of public diplomacy while engaging the next generation of practitioners.

-The fellowship provides recipients with direct experience in the field of public diplomacy while working closely with accomplished members of the PDC.
+The fellowship provides recipients with direct experience in the field of public diplomacy while working closely with accomplished members of the PDCA.
 The fellowship intends to complement and enhance the fellow’s graduate education while at AU.
-Since 2013 the PDC Fellowship has offered AU graduate students the opportunity to bring their academic and professional interests together to promote a broader understanding of public diplomacy.
+Since 2013 the PDCA Fellowship has offered AU graduate students the opportunity to bring their academic and professional interests together to promote a broader understanding of public diplomacy.

 Qualifications for the Fellowship

-- The Public Diplomacy Council is seeking a graduate fellow who would combine the following characteristics:
+- The Public Diplomacy Council of America is seeking a graduate fellow who would combine the following characteristics:

 - Knowledge of the field of public diplomacy;